majur/majur.github.io/_tabs/cv.md

 After a year and a half I got the opportunity to lead a team of testers at Avitech and I took it.
 I was responsible for meeting team goals, communicating with other departments and taking care of team members.
 I participated in interviews with candidates and was in charge of on-boarding new colleagues.
 At the beginning of the COVID-19 pandemic, we were forced to go fully remote team, and it was my responsibility to transition the team to a different way of working.

-### Senior QA Tester
+### QA Tester

-`NER System s.r.o., Bratislava – (2020 - Today)`
+`Indra Avitech s.r.o., Bratislava – (2016 - 2018)`

-My hobby is Ruby on Rails and when I got the opportunity to work in a company where they develop RoR application, I jumped at it.
-In a small team I take care of testing as the only tester.
-That's why automation is important, and I wrote a set of regression tests in Cypress.
-We have apps for iOS and Android for managing employee attendance, which I am also testing.
+I started working at Avitech as a QA Tester.
+My responsibility was to test web and desktop apps.
+I also had to maintain the test suite and write test scenarios for new features.

+### Web developer

+`Freelancer, Trnava – (2012 - 2016)`

+As a free spirit, I longed for independence and I was working as a freelancer for almost 4 years.
+I held the role of developer, tester, and project manager.
+I used WordPress, HTML and CSS for web development.
+I gained experience as an administrator on various hosting providers.

 <h2>🛠 Skills</h2>